angelnga/Pewlett-Hackard-Analysis/README.md

 However, titles like "senior engineer" will have 13,851 new employees and only 169 mentors, which means each mentor will need to handle over 80 new employees, that might cause work overload. <br>
 ![mentorship_titles](/Data/mentorship_titles.png)<br>

-The other reliable way to look at qualification of the mentorship would be determined by experience, "hire_date" rather than "birth_date".
+The other reliable way to look at qualification for the mentorship would be determined by experience, "hire_date" rather than "birth_date".